 Shareholders and Administrative Bodies

-46% of GRS are owned by the Federal Republic of Germany, another 46% by the Technische Überwachungsvereine (TÜV) and the German Lloyd.
+46% of GRS are owned by the Federal Republic of Germany, another 46% by the Technische Überwachungsvereine (TÜV).
 The Länder of North Rhine-Westphalia and Bavaria hold 4% of the shares each.

 The administrative bodies of GRS are the General Assembly, the Supervisory Board and its General Management.
 Chairperson of the Supervisory Board is the Parliamentary State Secretary Rita Schwarzelühr-Sutter (BMUB).